aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-worksheet-csharp-tutorials/get-excel-worksheet-by-name-csharp-tutorial/_index.md

 ---
 title: Get Excel Worksheet By Name C# Tutorial
-linktitle: Get Excel Worksheet By Name C# Tutorial
+linktitle: Get Excel Worksheet By Name
 second_title: Aspose.Cells for .NET API Reference
 description: Learn how to get an Excel worksheet by name using Aspose.Cells for .NET.
 Step by step tutorial with code examples.
 type: docs